 Direct Enrollment at the University of Florence

 This program offers full cultural and academic immersion for students who would like to study alongside Italian students in selected courses at the University of Florence.
 Courses are taught in Italian and offered in a wide range of disciplines with tutors providing academic support.
-It is typical for students to enroll in one to three courses at the University of Florence and one to three courses at the SU Center, allowing you to remain an active part of the SU Florence student body while also studying alongside native Florentines.
+It is typical for students to enroll in one to three courses at the University of Florence and one to three courses at the Syracuse Center, allowing you to remain an active part of the Syracuse Florence student body while also studying alongside native Florentines.

 - Minimum GPA: 3.0